Prunus cathybrownae: Description

 Prunus cathybrownae is known from a grade of flowers to fruits, with eight mature flowers and an additional two young fruits.
 All specimens are pedicellate, with pedicel lengths between 3-15 mm, though no complete pedicels are known.
 The specimens have a bell shaped hypanthium that is 4–6 mm wide and 3–4 mm tall on average.
 No petals have been found attached to the flower fossils, despite the frequency of isolated petal fossils in the same strata.
 Benedict, DeVore, and Pigg took this as an indication the flowers likely shed the petals after opening in the same way modern Prunus species do.
-The androecium is comprised of approximately twelve stamens grouped in two whorls, with the outer whorl stamens being about 6 mm tall and more erect than the inner whorl.
-The inner stamens are curled downward and only extend up to the base of the style. the flowers have an Half-inferior ovary partially raised from the surrounding flower tissue.
+The androecium consists of approximately twelve stamens grouped in two whorls, with the outer whorl stamens being about 6 mm tall and more erect than the inner whorl.
+The inner stamens are curled downward and only extend up to the base of the style. the flowers have a Half-inferior ovary partially raised from the surrounding flower tissue.
 At the tip of the ovary is the style which is between 1-4 mm long.
 Pollen was recovered from the holotype flower after fragments of an inner and an outer anther were removed from the specimen.
 The inner anthers preserved globs of numerous immature pollen grains which were coated in gold for examination.
 The outer anther had mature tricolporate grain recovered by acid washing and then zinc chloride heavy liquid recovery.